patroza/JConverter/README.md

   If any other row contains alphabetical characters, an error is raised, as Mplus does not support this.
 - Each line must have an equal amount of columns.
 Otherwise an error is raised.
 - The default analysis type is BASIC.
+- Output files (.dat and .inp) should not exist already.
+Otherwise an error is raised.
 - Spaces in output file names are replaced by underscores (_)

 ### Conversion for the .dat file